Hypergeometric Discriminants: Introduction

 In principle, the hypergeometric system $M^{\rm hyp}_\pi(\nu)$ arises as a direct image $D$-module of an integrable connection.
-Thus, one can employ general formulas for the characteristic cycles to compute the hypergeometric discriminant (\cite[Theorem 3.2 and Theorem 9.2]{ginsburg1986characteristic}).
+Thus, one can employ general formulas for the characteristic cycles to compute the hypergeometric discriminant such as \cite[Theorem 3.2 and Theorem 9.2]{ginsburg1986characteristic}.
 However, a drawback is that one has to choose a relative compactification of the family $\pi:X\to Z$, which is extrinsic data.
-In this paper, we focus more on interpreting the signed Euler characteristic in terms of the {\it maximal likelihood degree} (\cite{catanese2006maximum,huh2013maximum}).
+In \cite{helmer2025geometric}, the authors provide an algorithm of computing the hypergeometric discriminant employing a particular compactification.
+In this paper, we focus more on interpreting the signed Euler characteristic in terms of the {\it maximal likelihood degree} (\cite{catanese2006maximum,huh2013maximum}) to establish an intrinsic formula of the hypergeometric discriminant.
 The total space $X$ of the family $\pi:X\to Z$ is a closed subvariety of $T^n\times Z$, where $T^n$ is an $n$-dimensional algebraic torus over $\C$.
 We denote the $i$-th coordinate projection by $x_i:T^n\to\C$.
 The maximal likelihood degree of a very affine variety is the number of critical points of the log-likelihood function $\sum_{i=1}^n\nu_i\log x_i$ on $X_z$ for generic $\nu_i\in\C$.
-When $X_z$ is smooth, the maximal likelihood degree equals the signed Euler characteristic (\cite[Theorem 1]{huh2013maximum}).
+When $X_z$ is smooth, the maximal likelihood degree equals the signed Euler characteristic (\cite[Theorem 1.3]{FraneckiKapranov}, \cite[Theorem 1]{huh2013maximum}).
 We denote the fiber product with respect to a given embedding $X\hookrightarrow T^n\times Z$ and the canonical projection ${\rm id}_{T^n}\times\pi_{T^*Z}:T^n\times T^*Z\to T^n\times Z$ by $X\times_{T^n\times Z}(T^n\times T^*Z)$.
 To analyze the family and understand the variation of Euler characteristics, it is crucial to consider a family of likelihood equations, which is described by the vanishing locus of the following one-form on $X\times_{T^n\times Z}(T^n\times T^*Z)$: